kalebheitzman/moodle-local_xlate/README.md

 - View page source: you should see the `html.xlate-loading` CSS in `<head>` and an inline bootloader near the top of `<body>`.
 - Inspect `/local/xlate/bundle.php?lang=en` to confirm bundles return JSON (empty object when no keys exist for the language).
+You can POST a list of keys to this endpoint for page-specific bundles.
 - In the browser console check `window.__XLATE__` to see the active language, site default language, and in-memory translation map.